-- Serving as the agency's point of contact regarding all PREA related matters; - Providing consultation and guidance to regional and filed staff with respect to PREA implementation and monitoring; - Providing PREA training oversight; - Reviewing policy to determine compliance with PREA; - Reviewing contract language for private/contract facilities relative to PREA; - Coordinating the development or location of materials required for PREA; - Maintaining the PREA Coordinator GroupWise mailbox; - Maintaining and processing allegations of sexual abuse in third-party reporting instances and Office of Inspector General's forwarded inmate reports of sexual abuse allegations; - Preparing an annual report of for the agency utilizing each facility's findings and corrective actions.
+- Serving as the agency's point of contact regarding all PREA related matters; - Providing consultation and guidance to regional and filed staff with respect to PREA implementation and monitoring; - Providing PREA training oversight; - Reviewing policy to determine compliance with PREA; - Reviewing contract language for private/contract facilities relative to PREA; - Coordinating the development or location of materials required for PREA; - Maintaining the PREA Coordinator Outlook mailbox; - Maintaining and processing allegations of sexual abuse in third-party reporting instances and Office of the Inspector General's (OIG) forwarded inmate reports of sexual abuse allegations; - Preparing an annual report of for the agency utilizing each facility's findings and corrective actions.

 An interview with the National PREA Coordinator was conducted and verified having sufficient time and authority in the position to accomplish PREA responsibilities for the Bureau.
-The National PREA

-Coordinator provides guidance to 6 regional PREA Coordinators and 122 Institution PREA Compliance Managers (IPCMs).
+The National PREA Coordinator provides guidance to 6 regional PREA Coordinators and 120 Institution PREA Compliance Managers (IPCMs).
+The 120 Institution PREA Compliance Managers (IPCMs) consult with the National PREA Coordinator to ensure their respective facility is compliant with the PREA Standards.
+The position of Institution PREA Compliance Manager is fulfilled by each facility's designated Associate Warden and in such capacity, the Associate Warden reports directly to the Facility Warden.
 The National PREA Coordinator reports to the Assistant Director, Reentry Services Division.
 A review of the BOP organizational chart provided evidence that the National PREA Coordinator is designated as an upper-level position and has agency-wide oversight.